Well, here’s a first.

 Now, the Nevada Gaming Control Board has entered to potentially solve the issue.

-Generally speaking, Nevada abides by the rule that “tickets stand as written,” although bets can be voided if an “obvious computer, mechanical, technical or human error” occurs.
+Generally speaking, Nevada sports betting abides by the rule that “tickets stand as written,” although bets can be voided if an “obvious computer, mechanical, technical or human error” occurs.

 As the Bellagio terminals required manual entry of start times, perhaps this would allow the operator to void those bets.